Walter Brandmüller: Cardinal

+Submission of dubia to Pope Francis

 In September 2016, Brandmüller, along with Cardinals Carlo Caffarra, Raymond Burke and Joachim Meisner, submitted to Pope Francis a private letter with five dubia (questions) seeking clarification on various points of doctrine in the Pope's apostolic exhortation Amoris laetitia.
 The first dubium concerned the reception of the sacraments by the divorced and remarried; the other four asked about fundamental issues of the Christian life, and referenced Pope John Paul II's encyclical Veritatis splendor.
 In November 2016, having not received a response, they publicised their letter, entitled "Seeking Clarity: A Plea to Untie the Knots in Amoris Laetitia".

-In May 2017, Caffarra, Brandmüller, Burke and Meisner sent a private letter dated 25 April and hand-delivered to the Pope on 6 May asking for an audience, having received no response to the dubia they had earlier sent him in September 2016.
-Having received no response, they made their letter public in June 2017.
-Two cardinals later died that year: Meisner on 5 July; and Caffara on 6 September.
+Six months later, on 6 May 2017, Caffarra, Brandmüller, Burke and Meisner delivered to the pope a private letter asking for an audience, given they had not received a response to the dubia sent in September 2016.
+The following month, having received no response to this new request, they made this new correspondence public.
+Two of the four cardinal authors would die later that year: Meisner on 5 July and Caffara on 6 September.

 In February 2019, Brandmüller and Burke penned an open letter addressed to Pope Francis calling for an end of "the plague of the homosexual agenda", which they blamed for the sexual abuse crisis engulfing the Catholic Church.
 They claimed the agenda was spread by "organized networks" protected by a "conspiracy of silence".

-After ten years at the rank of cardinal deacon, he exercised his option to assume the rank of cardinal priest, which Pope Francis confirmed on 3 May 2021.
+After ten years at the rank of cardinal deacon, Brandmüller exercised his option to request elevation to the rank of cardinal priest, an automatic change to which long-serving members of the college are entitled.
+Pope Francis confirmed this new rank on 3 May 2021.

-In August 2023, Brandmüller, along with Cardinals Burke, Íñiguez, Sarah, and Zen, submitted another list of five dubia to Pope Francis related to the upcoming Synod on Synodality.
-The dubia questioned the necessity of the upcoming synod, asked whether the blessing of same-sex unions was theologically admissible, and questioned the Pope's claim that "forgiveness is a human right".
+In August 2023, Brandmüller, then 94, along with Cardinals Burke, Íñiguez, Sarah, and Zen, submitted another list of five dubia to Pope Francis, this time primarily concerning the forthcoming Synod on Synodality.
+The dubia questioned the necessity of the upcoming synod, asked whether the blessing of same-sex unions was theologically admissible, questioned the evolving teaching on women's role in the church, and questioned certain papal teachings re forgiveness and its sacrament.